 "The Ministry will be picking up the tab," Snape said.
 "Submit your bills to them."

 "You can rest assured that we will," Fred said with a conspiratorial grin.

 "I'd advise making sure you get paid before the wedding reception," Tonks said.

 George nodded and touched the side of his nose slyly.
 "Excellent thinking, if I do say so myself.
 Well then..."

 "We'll be in touch if we think of anything else."
 Both twins stood and Fred deftly pocketed the Eaves-Dropper.
 Snape released Tonks' leg and stood as well.
-Tonks barely managed to scramble to her feet.
+Tonks barely managed to scramble into her show and onto her feet.
 "Goodnight, Mr. Tonks.
 Miss Snape."

 "WWW Catering is glad you have chosen to hire us for your special day."

-The double pop of their Disapparation sounded through the pub.
+The double pop of their Disapparition sounded through the pub.
 Tonks found herself rolling her eyes at the twins' deliberate flouting of manners.